jjvanzon/JJs-Reference-Architecture/patterns-presenters.md

 }
 ```

-This way, [`ViewModel` creation](#viewmodels) is in centralized spot, so that changes only have to be made in one place.
+This way, [`ViewModel` creation](#viewmodels) is in a centralized spot, so that changes only have to be made in one place.

 Delegating More Responsibilities